Women’s Health and

-No. The WHCRA was not changed by the ACA and there are no provisions or regulations that affect it.
+No. The WHCRA was not changed by the Affordable Care Act and there are no provisions or regulations that affect it.
 Health insurance plans that offer mastectomy must continue to offer breast reconstruction.

 Do the WHCRA requirements apply to Medicare or Medicaid?

 No. The law does not apply to Medicare and Medicaid.

 Still, Medicare covers breast reconstruction if you had a mastectomy because of breast cancer.

 Medicaid coverage varies in each state, so you will have to get this information for your state.
 (See the section called “To learn more” for contact information.)

 Where can I get more information about my rights under the WHCRA?